sizief/parvazhub/README.md

 ## Last status
 Providers are blocking Parvazhub constantly.
 We have two optins:
 - Search providers in the browser, client side.
 This is not working for moste websites because of CORS.
+See my last try at `webpacker` branch.
 - Search through proxies.
 This increases costs.
 Also causes slow search.
 - [reviews backup](./backup_reviews.csv)